HaigBishop/quiet-consensus/sct/minting_sct_nfts.md

     - Mint a non-transferable SCT NFT to each user from the admin account
     - Create viewing keys for each user account
     - Verify NFT ownership using the viewing keys
+    - Automatically update your `config.ts` file with the viewing keys
 4. Watch the output for confirmation, for example:
     ```
     Checking NFT ownership for Quiet Consensus User 1...